 An exciting achievement for a Vietnamese brewer without a large existing public profile.
 I can personally attest that I enjoyed the Irish Red Ale on the day, too.
 Congratulations, Thoa!

-Yes, the craft beer scene is in a process of retreating & regrouping amidst the madness that Covid-19 has unleashed from Saigon to Singapore.
-Nevertheless, I’m hopeful that we do see more indigenous craft beer culture emerging around Asia.
+The scene and industry around craft beer in Asia is struggling amidst the madness that Covid-19 has unleashed from Saigon to Singapore.
+Nevertheless, I’m hopeful that we do see a richer and brighter Asian craft beer culture rising from the ruins of the pandemic..

 If Vietnam is anything to go by, there’s a bright future ahead.
 Shoutout to folks like Beervana for keeping it that way!